Kamva-pro/Kamva-pro/README.md

 ## 🖖🏾 Introduction

-- Hi, I'm Kamvelihle, a skilled developer with over 4 years of programming experience.
+- Hi, I'm Kamvelihle, a skilled developer passionate about creating innovative applications.
-- My expertise spans across mobile and full-stack development, with a primary focus on Front End Development.
-- I started coding during the 2020 lockdown, transitioning from self-taught learning to formal education in Software Development at WeThinkCode.
+- I began coding during the 2020 lockdown, transitioning from self-taught learning to formal education in Software Engineering at WeThinkCode.
 - Along the way, I've had the privilege of working with amazing companies through freelance opportunities.
 - It's been an incredible journey so far, and I'm excited to see where this path takes me next.
 - View my portfolio <a href="https://kamva-pro.github.io/kamvelihle-portfolio" target="_blank">here</a>